 Hidden paths through forests

-You’ll pass several bays on our way to Mushroom Bay which you can all cross easily.
+Then, you’ll pass several bays on your way to Mushroom Bay which you can all cross easily.
 But the last “hill” before Mushroom Bay was a challenge for us.
 We climbed the rocks and looked for a way over but there was just undergrowth and no way to get around.

 Luckily, there was construction going on nearby and we asked one of the workers whether there was a way to Mushroom Bay without having to go to the road.
 He just pointed us in the direction of the construction site.